nguyenthanhjt/introduction-to-container-docker-kubernetes-openshift/module03-managing-applications-with-k8s/resources/09/02_Exercise-1_Build-n-Deploy-an-application-to-K8s.md

                 cpu: 20m
     ```

-    Replace `<your SN labs namespace>` with your actual SN lab's namespace.
+    Replace `sn-labs-nguyenthanhj` with your actual SN lab's namespace.

 4. Apply the deployment.